gautamsanjana/gautamsanjana.github.io/_news/announcement_12.md

 related_posts: false
 ---

-I have been awarded the Logic(s) Liberatory Tech Fellowship by INCITE institute, Columbia University!
+I have been awarded the Logic(s) Liberatory Tech Fellowship by INCITE Institute, Columbia University 🏆